 - One (1) Microphone (may be handheld, standing or lavalier)

 - Conference Center Internet (Please have a backup plan as Wi-Fi is not always dependable.)

 Please let us know if your team has any special presentation needs (e.g., ADA accessibility, extra tables, extra space for interactive projects, special equipment, different seating arrangement, etc.).
 We will do our best to accommodate your needs, but it is not guaranteed due to short turnaround times between team presentations.
 Rooms are set up theatre style.
 Please contact UNR/COB with any special setup requests no later than May 5 to meet this deadline for the venue.

 The policy of the Great Wolf Lodge does not permit glitter, balloons filled with helium, confetti, etc. Before bringing props or aides, please approve it with the committee by emailing firstname.lastname@example.org.

 Software Availability and Requirements

 Please Note: It is the team’s responsibility to comply with compatibility requirements at the Spring Youth Forum to ensure that a presentation will function onsite and is professional.
 The requirements and information should assist in ensuring that all presentations will function properly during a team’s presentation.
 There is very little time for audiovisual challenges, which could also disrupt another team’s arranged presentation schedule.
 Again, these guidelines and tips are available in order to ensure each team’s success!
 Ultimately, it is the responsibility of the team to create a functioning and professional presentation.
-Unfortunately, audiovisual equipment does not always function perfectly – as we have all learned.
-Like all professional speakers, please have a Plan B to move forward with the presentation.
-Conference staff are available only to assist teams.
+Unfortunately, audiovisual equipment does not always function perfectly, so it is recommended to have a back up plan.

-All computers are PC (rather than Mac) and will be running Microsoft Windows XP.
+All computers are PC (no Macs are available) and will be running Microsoft Windows XP.